jeremypedersen/cloud-scripts/README.md

 # cloud-scripts

-A set of scripts to make managing cloud infrastructure easier
+A set of scripts to make managing cloud infrastructure easier.